ArifEbrahim/takeaway-challenge/README.md

 - better looking UI for the menu and basket, move from a hash to well formatted strings
 - add a more functional checkout where the user can enter their number for the sms confirmation
 - ability to remove an item from the order or change quantity
+- more detail in the text message confirmation perhaps including order total, expcted delivery time and/or order summary

 Original README [here](https://github.com/makersacademy/takeaway-challenge)